battlesnake/dragons-of-mugloar/README.md

 	./mugcli

+To collect training data for the AI player:

+	./mugcollect training.csv

+To train the artificial intelligence using the previously-collected data:

+	./TODO_NOT_IMPLEMENTED_YET training.csv

 To run the fully-automated luxury cromulent dragon trainer:

-	./mugomatic
+	./mugomatic neuralnet.csv

-To clean all the generated stuff out:
+To delete the compiled binaries and intermediate files out:

     make clean